-Applicants must register with Grants.gov prior to submitting an application.
+Applicants must register with Grants.gov in order to submit an application.
 OJP encourages applicants to register several weeks before the application submission deadline.
-The deadline to apply for funding under this announcement is 11:59 pm eastern time on April 3, 2012.
-See the "How to Apply" section, page 7 for details.
+In addition, OJP urges applicants to submit applications well in advance of the application due date.
+The deadline to apply for funding under this announcement is 11:59PM eastern time on March 26, 2013.
+See "How to Apply" on page 20 for details.